staicu8/dns-adblocker/README.md

 ## Overview

-This project is a small DNS resolver with ad and tracker blocking.
+This project is a DNS resolver with ad and tracker blocking.
 It checks requested domains against a blocklist and returns `0.0.0.0` for blocked entries, while forwarding other DNS queries upstream.
 It also exposes the same resolver through DNS-over-HTTPS, so browsers can use the service without plain DNS configuration.

 ## Tech stack